ebirien/data-analytics-power-bi-report690/README.md

   - Legend set to **Products[Category]**

 6. Created a Slicer Toolbar
-  - Added a new blank button to the top of the navigation bar, set the icon type to Custom in the Format pane, and choose a filter image icon.
+  - Added a new blank button to the top of the navigation bar, set the icon type to Custom in the Format pane, and chose a filter image icon.
 Also set the tooltip text to **Open Slicer Panel**.
-  - Added a new rectangle shape with the same colour as the navigation bar (dimensions: height - the page height, width - about 5X the width of the navigation).
+  - Added a new rectangle shape with the same colour as the navigation bar (dimensions: height - the page height, width - about 5X the width of the navigation bar).
 Opened the Selection pane and brought it to the top of the stacking order.
   - Added two new slicers.
 One set to **Products[Category]**, and the other to **Stores[Country]**.
 Changed the titles to Category Selection and Country Selection respectively.
     - Selected **Vertical List** slicer style for both slicers
     - Selected multiple items option in the Product Category slicer, but single option in the Country slicer